kevinfiol/yokan/README.md

   profile: Profile
 });

+// create an object
-// create an object; will throw if invalid const user = User({
+// this will throw if the initial object is invalid const user = User({
   name: 'kevin',
   age: 20,